SiciliaLeco/EyeGaze/README.md

 #### 2.1 Gaze Estimation Methods

-There are two wildly accepted methods for estimating gaze direction: **model-based** and **appearance-based**.
+There are two widely accepted methods for estimating gaze direction: **model-based** and **appearance-based**.
 Model-based method uses 3D eyeball models and estimate the gaze direction using geometric eye features, while appearance-based method learns generic gaze estimators from large amounts of person, and head pose-independent training data.

 Model-based method largely depend on the requirement of external light source to detect eye feature so the modelling process could be a complexing one, and the accuracy for this method is still lower and the robustness is unclear.[1]
 Appearance-based gaze estimation methods directly use eye images as input and can therefore potentially work with low-resolution eye images.
 Since the eye images contain many information, so this method needs large amount of data than model-based for the training process.